Q&A with Groundswell Board Member Mary Kate Wheeler: Climate Change, Water Access and Farming in Peru

 MKW: Farmers in the Shullcas River Watershed live between 3,300 and 3,900 meters above sea level, and their farming practices vary by elevation.
 At the lower end of that range they grow lots of maize, which is often accompanied by fava beans and modern varieties of potato.
 At higher elevations, farmers focus on traditional and modern potato varieties, along with other indigenous tubers including oca, olluco and mashua.
 Many families keep livestock for dairy, meat and fiber production, including llama, alpaca and the ever-popular cuy (guinea pig).
 In farming households both men and women participate in farm labor and decision-making.

 Andean farms are tiny by U.S. standards.
 The typical farm in our study was only 0.25 hectares (0.6 acres), and 95% of farmers had less than 1 hectare (2.5 acres) for crop production.
-Farming is mostly oriented toward subsistence rather than commercial unspecified-4production.
+Farming is mostly oriented toward subsistence rather than commercial production.
 Only a quarter of all farming households sold any crops in the market, and most of these “commercial” farms still allocated much of their harvest to home consumption.
 For many, crop production is not a source of income, but a

 strategy to supplement a household diet that also depends on purchased foods.
 Most families rely on at least one source of off-farm income to make ends meet.